ChristianDaza/PowerBI_report/README.md

 - Card visual: Top customer's  full name, revenue and number of orders.
 - In between year slicer.

 ##### Executive summary page
 - Card visuals: total revenue, total number of orders and total profit.
 - Line chart: Total revenue with the date Hierarchy (start of year, start of quarter and start of month).
 - Created donut chart  for revenue by country and store type.
-- Calculate measures: quarter profit, quarter revenue and quarter orders for current year.
+- New measures: quarter profit, quarter revenue and quarter orders for current year.
-- Calculate measures: target measure for next quarter increasing previous quarter values by 5%.
+- New measures: target measure for next quarter increasing previous quarter values by 5%.
 - KPIs: quarter revenue, quarter profit and quarter orders (new measures) againts their target values (5% increase from original value) (new measure) as maximum value.
 If the target was not reach the values appear in red.

-Product Detail page
+##### Product Detail page

-- Create new measures: current quarter Orders, Reveue and profit.
+- New measures: current quarter orders, current quarter reveue and current quarter profit.
-- Create new measures: Quarterly target for orders, revenue and profit (current quarter measure + 10%).
+- New measures: quarterly targets for orders, revenue and profit (current quarter measure + 10%).
-- Create new measure: difference between current quarter measures (Orders, Revenue and Profit) and targets
+- New measure: difference between current quarter measures (Orders, Revenue and Profit) and targets.
-- Added three gauges: comparing the curretn quarter performance and gains quarterly targets based on the previous measures.
-Applied conditional formatting  red if target has not been met.
+- Gauges: comparing the curretn quarter performance and agains quarterly targets based.
+The values will appear red if the targets has not been met.
-- Added Filter crads for product category and country.
+- Filter cards: product category and country.
-- Added an area chart for revenue by product category.
+- Area chart: revenue by product category.
-- Added a top product table wiht the following columns: Product descirption, Total revenue, Total customers, Totalm Orders, Total profit per Oder.
+- Table: top 10 products wiht Product descirption, total revenue, total customers, total orders, total profit per oder columns.
-- Create new measure profit per item.
+- New measure: profit per item.
-- Added scatter graph  of quantityt sold gainst profit per item using the Profit per item measure.
+- Scatter graph: quantity sold against profit per item.
-- Adde a pop slice bar for country and product catgory using bookmarks.
+- Pop slice bar: country and product catgory using bookmarks.

 Storres map page